GandhiCloudLab/watson-ai-ops-320-topology-api-blog/01-enabling-topology-manager-api/readme.md

-# Enabling Topology Manager API
+# AIOps v3.2 - Topology API Part 1 : Enabling Topology Manager API

 This document explains about how to enable and use Topology Manager API service in IBM Cloud Pak for Watson AIOps.